adamskys/socialdashboard-mentor/README.md

 # Frontend Mentor - Social media dashboard with theme switcher solution

-Note it is not finished.
-I have yet to do theme switcher and work on mobile version.

 This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents